m-couto/RepData_PeerAssessment1/README.md

 - `activity.zip`: the data used in this project.
 - `PA1_template.Rmd`, `PA1_template.html`, `PA1_template.md`: contain my report for this project.
+- `Project_code.R`: contains the R code I wrote for this assignment.
 - `PA1_template_files/figure-html` folder: contains the pictures in my report.

 - `instructions.md`: the course instructions for this assignment.